Despite FDA Caution, Doctors Say Lasers May Help With Vaginal Pain And Dryness

 Larger studies are underway, says Dr. Eric Sokol, an associate professor of obstetrics and gynecology at Stanford.
 He has authored pilot studies on CO2 lasers, including one published in 2017 which found positive results with minimal risk for postmenopausal patients with vaginal pain and dryness.

-Sokol says, while more research is needed to understand how it works, it appears the lasers, which make micro-perforations in the skin of the vaginal wall, induce a healing response and may increases collagen production.
+Sokol says it appears the lasers, which make micro-perforations in the skin of the vaginal wall, induce a healing response and may increases collagen production.
+More research is still needed to understand how it works, he adds.

 The FDA was right to be looking out for women's health, he says, but the warning may scare women away from treatments that could help.